Baseball at the 1988 Summer Olympics: Semifinals

 The semifinals pitted the first-place team of each division against the second-place team of the other division.
-Thus, Japan (3-0) played against Korea (2-1), which had a tied record with the United States (2-1) but had lost in head-to-head competition against them.
-The first-place Americans played against Puerto Rico (2-1).
+Thus, Japan (3–0) played against South Korea (2–1), which had a tied record with the United States (2–1) but had lost in head-to-head competition against them.
+The first-place Americans played against Puerto Rico (2–1).

 Third-place final

 The third-place final pitted the losers of the semifinals against each, with the winner taking third place and the loser taking fourth.

 First-place final

 The winners of the semifinals played each other for first and second place.
 In a rematch of the 1984 final, the reigning champion Japanese team lost to the United States.
 Since baseball was a demonstration sport, no official medals were awarded.